Skip to main content

 • Dashboards in the Cloud - The dashboard (previously the 'Projects' page) got a whole new look in Atlas Cloud.
 Now you can view the state of your projects and environments at a glance.

-• SQL Server is out of Beta - SQL Server is officially out of Beta!
+• _SQL Server is out of Beta](#sql-server-is-out-of-beta) - SQL Server is officially out of Beta!
 Along with this official support, we have included some new features:

 • User-Defined Types support for SQL Server - Atlas now supports two User-Defined Types: alias types and table types.